The sixth Painleve transcendent and uniformization of algebraic curves: Background material

 \subsection{Uniformization, Schwarzians, and Fuchsian equations}

-Classically, in the language of differential equations, uniformization of Riemann surfaces of finite genera is described by linear differential equations of Fuchsian class \cite{ford}.
-If $x=\chi(\tau)$ is a generator of the function field of meromorphic automorphic functions on a Riemann surface $\R$ of some algebraic curve \eqref{F} then the global uniformizing parameter $\tau$ is determined as the quotient
+The classical language to describe uniformization of Riemann surfaces of finite genera is the linear differential equations of Fuchsian class \cite{ford}.
+If $x=\chi(\tau)$ is a generator of the function field of meromorphic automorphic functions on a Riemann surface $\R$ of some algebraic curve \eqref{F} then the global uniformizing parameter $\tau$ is determined as a quotient

 of two linearly independent solutions to the certain Fuchsian equation of 2nd order \cite{ford,lehner}